MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 Now that you have the last version of the code, go in the Home controller and change one of the message.
 Don't forget to save your work.

-The last steps you need to do is a git commit, and a git push.
+The last steps you need to do are a git commit, and then a git push.
 Once more you can do it directly from the terminal or from visual studio.

 That last push should have trigger our build pipeline. go back into Azure DevOps to see if it's In progress.
 Once the build is done the Release pipeline should start the deployment.